Custom IIoT Solution for Thermal and Water Flow Control

 During the pilot, the integration tests aimed to prove the system can automatically adjust the heat/hot water flow and balance the energy consumption (which is not allowed by any existing related temperature regulators).

-The batch production required little DFM on the mechanical side and some DFM (design for tests) on the electrical side.
+The batch production required little DFM on the mechanical side and some DFT (design for tests) on the electrical side.
 So the test bench for PCB tests was developed and used throughout the batch production as part of the production validation testing (PVT).

 Results and Benefits